rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 subconfig   26s
 ```

-* Let's check the logs of the Submariner Addon Pod in the ACM Hub and figure out what's behind the hood:
+* Let's check the logs of the Submariner Addon Pod in the ACM Hub and figure out what's happening under the hood:

 ```
 $ SUBMARINER_POD=$(oc get pod -n open-cluster-management | grep submari | awk '{ print $1 }')